Spread of abortion restrictions in South puts pressure on Virginia

 Virginians “are going to have to work to protect our Commonwealth from being exploited by the abortion industry," Cobb said.

-The costs of travel for women who need to go outside their home states for abortions can quickly add up, said Ashlyn Preaux, who helps run an abortion fund in South Carolina.
+The costs of travel for women who need to go outside their home states for abortions can quickly pile up, said Ashlyn Preaux, who helps run an abortion fund in South Carolina.
+Her organization helps patients pay for abortion care as well as gas cards and sometimes plane tickets.

+If South Carolina enacts new restrictions, she expects to help send more patients to Virginia and Washington, D.C.

+"All of these things add up and it’s just not anything that people are prepared for,” Preaux said.
+“It’s not really treated at all like it’s a health care issue.”

 Abortion remains legal through 22 weeks in South Carolina, and the state had already seen an increasing number of out-of-state patients before Florida and North Carolina enacted new restrictions.
 Farther west, women often travel to Illinois, Kansas, New Mexico or Colorado.